kollenl/training-r-intro/5-Plotting/readme.md

 library(ggplot2)
 ```

-Let's recreate the base scatter plot of ozone and temperature from the previous
+First we will recreate the base scatter plot of ozone and temperature from the previous
 section, starting with the `ggplot( )` function.
 The first argument `data` takes
 the data frame.
-The `mapping` argument takes another function named `aes()`, which
+The `mapping` argument takes a function named `aes()`, which
 is short for aesthetic.
 The primary arguments in the `aes( )` function are `x`
 and `y`.
-These determine which column from the data frame.
+These determine which columns from the data frame are displayed on the
+graph.

 ```r